Inbound Lead Generation Techniques for B2B Companies

 How Your Content Can Generate Leads

 Content forms the basis for any solid inbound marketing campaign.
-Your blog posts, gated premium content like eBooks, webinars, and so on form the bulk of your marketing efforts, each supporting the other in your quest to pull in new site visitors and followers.
-In fact, these three items are precisely what we want to discuss today, as they can also form the basis of a strong lead generating machine.
+Your blog posts, gated premium content like eBooks, webinars, and so on form the bulk of your marketing efforts, each supporting the other in your quest to attract new site visitors and followers.
+In fact, these three items are precisely what we want to discuss today, as they can also form the basis of a strong lead-generating machine.

-The single best way to boost your ranking is to have fresh content posted on a regular basis.
-By following the SEO guidelines below, and posting to your company blog frequently and on a schedule, you will be adding new, indexable pages for the search engines to parse and add to their databases.
-Your posts should include one long-tail keyword or semantic search phrase (the wording people use when conducting a voice search via Siri, Alexa, etc), and can include one or two closely related short-tail keywords worked into the text as appropriate.
+The single best way to boost your ranking is to have fresh content posted regularly.
+By following the SEO guidelines below and posting to your company blog frequently and on a schedule, you will add new, indexable pages for the search engines to parse and add to their databases.
+Your posts should include one long-tail keyword or semantic search phrase (the wording people use when conducting a voice search via Google, Alexa, etc.), and can include one or two closely related short-tail keywords worked into the text as appropriate.

 Talk about industry happenings, current events, how-to guides, or anything else your research has told you your audience has an interest in.
 Mix in some tutorials and other content that targets their individual pain points, and you’ll have dedicated readers.
 Then, and this is the key to pulling in quality leads—include a CTA that directs readers to an appropriate offer.
-By hooking them with your content, then offering them a deeper look at the same or a related topic, you will have a database full of leads in no time.
+By attracting visitors with your content, then offering them a deeper look at the same or a related topic, you will be quickly filling your CRM with leads.

 Make at least some of those CTAs direct people to downloadable, premium content. eBooks, whitepapers, and pre-recorded webinars are all fantastic ways to deliver a deeper dive into the topics your audience has already shown an interest in.
 And in doing this, you get to collect their contact information and permission to reach out to them in exchange for that deeper dive.